 Mowing height is measured from the mower blade to the ground with the mower sitting on a flat surface.
 Mowing height for most grasses is 1.5 to 2 inches.
 For the summer, a mowing height of 2.5 to 3.5 inches will reduce water and fertilizer needs.
 Mowing at 1.5-2 inches during the rainy season reduces disease problems.
 Grass should be mowed as soon as it reaches one and a half times mowing height so only one third of the grass height is mowed off.
 If grass is allowed to get tall, then cut short, the soft, lush base of the grass will be exposed to hot sun and it will burn and turn brown.
 If the lawn gets too tall, set the mowing height higher, then, a few days later, mow the lawn again at the regular height.
 This is especially important during hot weather.

 I recommend buying a mower that can either mulch or bag the clippings.
-Mulching the clippings back into the lawn builds up the soil and requires less fertilizer, but if the grass is tall or wet, the clippings may pile up and smother the grass.
+Grasscycling, that is, mulching the clippings back into the lawn, builds up the soil and requires less fertilizer.
+However, if the grass is tall or wet, the clippings might pile up and smother the grass.
 The grass clippings should be bagged if they start to pile up.
-Also, it is better to bag the clippings if kids or guests will be tracking grass clippings into the house.
+Also, it is better to bag the clippings before a party if kids or guests might track grass clippings into the house.

 Edging the lawn along sidewalks and driveways is optional but it gives the lawn a professionally manicured look.
-A straight, sharp edge looks professional but a 3-inch wide trench looks amateurish.
+A straight, sharp edge looks professional but a 3-inch wide trench looks amateurish and might cause a sprained ankle.
 An electric or gasoline powered edger will cost about $100.
 String trimmers also can be used for edging, but they require more skill.
 Hand edgers can be purchased for about $20.

 Most grasses in most of the country need the equivalent of an inch of rainfall each week.
 More is needed during hot weather or in arid climates.
 If the grass has a dull appearance or it fails to stand back up after being stepped on, it is dry and needs watering immediately.

-Clay or sandy soils usually need a half-inch of water two or three times a week.
+Both clay and sandy soils usually need a half-inch of water twice a week or three times a week if high temperatures are above 80 degrees.
 If the soil is loose and has lots of organic matter to hold water, an inch could be applied once a week.
 Watering every day prevents the grass from growing a deep root system and also causes tree roots to grow on the surface of the soil.

 Fertilizing a lawn regularly will give it healthy green color as well as help prevent disease and weed problems.
 If a lawn is well fed and growing rapidly, disease spots on the grass blades are mowed off before they become visible.
 A thick lawn will prevent weeds from getting started.